lbrandhoff/CancerCDS/README.md

 ## Output

 If a viable input cancer type is given, the tool will analyse the input file with the respective type-specific and pan-cancer classifier.
-If no cancer type is given, onyl the pan-cancer classification is performed.\
+If no cancer type is given, only the pan-cancer classification is performed.

 Output files can be found in the supplied output directory.
-Each file contains different information for each sufficient driver mutation, namely HGVSg notation, affected gene symbol, decision probability of being cancer driving and treatment recommendations.
+Each file contains different information for each sufficient driver mutation (namely: HGVSg notation, affected gene symbol, decision probability of being cancer driving, treatment recommendations).